appacademy/jump-start/jumpstart-files/part3/README.md

   * Ranges
   * Hashes

-We'll also talk about some more looping constructs, in particular:
+We'll also talk about some more looping constructs:
   * Enumerables
   * Iterators